St Mary's Church, Hale: Exterior

 St Mary's is built in red sandstone ashlar with a slate roof.
 Its plan is a rectangle in five bays with a west tower, a northwest vestry, a northeast gabled projecting chapel, and a south porch.
 The tower is square with corner buttresses and a crenellated parapet.
 It has a west door with a window above it.
 At the bell stage are two-light louvred belfry windows on all sides.
 The windows on each side of the body of the church are round-headed.
 The east window is Venetian in style, glazed in large squares, with a cherub carved in the keystone.

 Interior

 The roof, dating from 1979 to 1980, is in varnished chestnut.
 It is panelled in five compartments, and heavily moulded.
 The west organ gallery, standing on Tuscan columns, is a replica of that destroyed in the fire.
 The furniture has been acquired from a variety of sources.
 The font, which consists of a bowl carved with cherubs, dates from the 18th century and spent a century in a garden.
 The oak pulpit dating from the 17th century stands on Tuscan columns; it came from York Minster.
 The pews came from the demolished church of St Mary, Ince-in-Makerfield.

+The tower contains a ring of eight bells.
+The biggest six are cast in steel by Naylor, Vickers and Co. of Sheffield and the smallest two were cast in bronze by Eijsbouts in 1987.

 External features

-In the churchyard is the grave of John Middleton, known as the Childe of Hale, who was reputed to have been over 9 ft tall.
+In the churchyard is the grave of John Middleton, known as the "Childe of Hale", who was reputed to have been over 9 ft tall.
 Also in the churchyard are the war graves of four soldiers of World War I and two of World War II.